leandrofogaca120/InvetechFuabc/README.md

 8. Melhoria na segurança de dados e conformidade de licenciamento.
 9. Facilitação da tomada de decisões informadas com base em dados precisos.

+Instalação

+## REQUIREMENTS:

++ Web-server with Apache (***not tested in others servers***) + PHP + MySQL (or MariaDB):

+    - PHP at least from version **7.4** with:
+        - PDO
+        - pdo_mysql
+        - mbstring
+        - openssl
+        - imap
+        - curl
+        - iconv
+        - gd
+        - ldap

+    - MySQL at least version 5.6 or MariaDB(at least version 10.2):

+    - For integration (through API) or to enable the opening of tickets by email:
+         - Apache must allow URL rewriting (to direct API routes via htaccess);
+         - The "mod_rewrite" module must be enabled in Apache;

 Ederson Alves da Silva